Odette-International-Ltd/transport-track-and-trace-api/documents/1 - Rest API in the automotive industry-technical principles .md

 ## 1.2 Conventions

-This document adheres to the use of key words

-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” as described in RFC 2119 (https://www.ietf.org/rfc/rfc2119.txt)-.--
+This document adheres to the use of key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” as described in RFC 2119 (https://www.ietf.org/rfc/rfc2119.txt)-.--

 ## 1.3 Licence model of technical artefacts